Skip to content

 Ten Thousand Set Short Vs Tactical Short Price

 I think if you have specific training asks and want a pair of shorts for swimming, then both of these models are worth it.
 The Tactical Short is phenomenal for outdoor training and the Set Short is a great option for hybrid pool/dryland training.
-To be honest, another perk is that with these models you don’t really need to buy swim trunks every again.
+To be honest, another perk is that with these models you don’t need to buy swim trunks ever again.

 It is worth pointing out that these are both far from being cost-efficient.
 Plus, they both have liners built-in, so if you like linerless shorts, then you can save a little money and explore the Interval and Foundation Short.